TrevMcKendrick/blog/_posts/2013-05-21-how-to-attend-a-conference.md

 	- http://www.zerotoentrepreneur.com/how-to-attend-a-conference
 ---

-Conferences can be scary to attend.
+Conferences can be scary.
 If you're like me and in a new industry, you might sometimes show up alone and without knowing a soul.

 By way of example, in 2012 I attended Expolit, a conference focused on the Spanish Christian publishing industry.
 My goal was to get licensing rights to books to sell as in-app purchases inside our mobile apps.